 A Little Warmth

-If you're naturally raven-haired, add just a touch of warmth with bronze highlights and coppery pieces framing your face.
+Just adding a touch of all-over warmth with bronze highlights and coppery pieces framing your face can brighten up a look.

 Embrace a naturally fine texture with a gorgeous blunt bob combined with a bronze balayage (that'll add major depth to your hair).

-They're not easy to execute properly, but when they are, we love a short blunt-bang moment.
-Combine 'em with a dark-to-light bronze balayage for maximum impact.
+They're not easy to execute properly, but when you're in the hands of a capable stylist, we love a short blunt-bang moment.
+Combine them with a dark-to-light bronze balayage for maximum impact.

 Rich & Vibrant